andrewjstryker/vim-configuration/README.markdown

 Now, Vim will execute the new pseudo package every time we start it.

+We will eventually want to update sub-trees.
+We can either do this one sub-tree at a time or all of them at once:

+   * `git pull` within a sub-tree to update that sub-tree

+   * `git submodule foreach git pull` in the `bundle` directory to update *all* sub-tree

+If the pull works smoothly, we do the typical commit dance from the `.vim`
+directory:

+      git add bundle/*
+      git commit -m "Updated packges"

 ## Branches

 We also use the git concept of branches to manage packages.
 Most of the time,